VEZY/XploRer/README.md

     #> 7   XEuler  REAL
     ```

-  - MTG: a `data.tree` strucuture defining all nodes, their attributes
+  - MTG: a `data.tree` structure defining all nodes, their attributes
     and their relationships:

     ``` r